Hairbrush

-A hairbrush is a handle brush with rigid or soft spokes used in hair care for smoothing, styling, and detangling human hair, or for grooming an animal's fur.
+A hairbrush is a brush with rigid (hard or inflexible) or light and soft spokes used in hair care for smoothing, styling, and detangling human hair, or for grooming an animal's fur.
 It can also be used for styling in combination with a curling iron or hair dryer.

-A flat brush is normally used for detangling hair, for example after sleep or showering.
+A brush is normally used for detangling hair, for example after sleep or showering.
 A round brush can be used for styling and curling hair, especially by a professional stylist, often with a hair dryer.
 A paddle brush is used to straighten hair and tame fly-aways.
 For babies with fine, soft hair, many bristle materials are not suitable due to the hardness; some synthetic materials and horse/goat hair bristles are used instead.

 Animal use

 Special brushes are made for cats, dogs and horses.
 Two different brushes can be made specifically for either short hairy pets, or long haired pets.
 For an equine's tougher hair, a curry-comb is used.